-Furthermore, he is pursuing a heartfelt wish as a musician to build bridges with music by making it accessible to the disadvantaged.
+Furthermore, he is pursuing a heartfelt wish as a musician to build bridges with music by making it accessible to disadvantaged people.
 To this end, Nils Mönkemeyer founded the chamber music festival “Klassik für Alle” in 2016, in collaboration with the charity Caritas Bonn.

 Nils Mönkemeyer plays a viola made by Philipp Augustin.

 Please use only the latest biography.
 Changes may only be made after consultation with f r e i t a g a r t i s t s.